margarethkamil/atom-frontend/README.md

 This project is a robust Angular-based application built with Angular 17.3.6 for the Atom technical challenge.
 It implements a modern, secure task management application with comprehensive user authentication and a clean, responsive UI.

+## CI/CD

+This project implements continuous integration and continuous deployment (CI/CD) using GitHub Actions.

 ## Features

 ### Authentication & Security